diogoff/plasma-disruptions/README.md

-# Under construction

-## A Recurrent Neural Network for Disruption Prediction
+# A Recurrent Neural Network for Disruption Prediction

 ### Requirements